-Decode:

-Decodes packets from the network
+Packet acquisition: Reads packets from the network

-Decodes packets.
+Decode: Decodes packets.

 Stream app.
-Layer:
+Layer: Performs stream-tracking and reassembly.

-Detect:

-Compares signatures.
+Detect: Compares signatures.

-Outputs:

-Processes all events and alerts. '''
+Outputs: Processes all events and alerts.

 Most computers have multiple CPU's/ CPU cores.
 By default the operating system determines which core works on which thread.
 When a core is already occupied, another one will be designated to work on the thread.
 So, which core works on which thread, can differ from time to time.